ambit-tsai/shadowrealm-api/README.md

 const realm = new ShadowRealm();
 ```
+> Limitations:
-> Limitations: all code evaluated inside a ShadowRealm runs in strict mode
+> 1. All code evaluated inside a ShadowRealm runs in strict mode;
+> 1. In v0.5.0, `importValue` is unsafe;

 ### For node.js
 1. Ponyfill